 The NDIS 2020-21 Annual Financial Sustainability Report represents a significant improvement in transparency of the approach taken by the Scheme Actuary to project NDIS expenditure.
 This is welcome.

-This paper has raised a number of issues arising from the 2020-21 Report.
+This paper has raised a number of issues arising from the 2020-21 Report, in particular the methods used to project both the participant numbers and future payments..
 There is no suggestion that this list of issues is complete.
+If decisions relating to future coverage and/or entitlements under the NDIS are to be made based substantially on these projections, this paper illustrates that further detailed analysis is required as to the methodology used to make the projections, which should be made available in full to relevant experts and stakeholders so that they can fully understand and have confidence in the projections.

-It is essential that enough data and analyses are published by the NDIA to allow independent expert commentators to have confidence in the projections.
+It is essential that enough data and analyses are published by the NDIA to allow independent expert commentators and policy makers to have confidence in the projections.

+A particular item needing more analysis and discussion is the role of a participant’s level of function in deciding on package composition and consequent payments.
+The 2020-21 Report projects that future changes in mix of participants has the effect of lowering cost projections, but the mix compounds changes in age composition, level of function and type of disability and SIL status).
+In addition, the Report projects that newer entrants have lower costs than all participants after adjusting for age, disability type and level of function.

+On the other hand, the Report points out that participants’ level of function has been decreasing over the time they have been participants (P33).
+This is reported to be related to assessment methods: ‘Given the relative lack of ability to control the consistency of functional assessments, it is likely that this trend reflects inconsistent assessments over time.’

+The ongoing debate about the methods of assessment tools for NDIS participants, and in particular the role of assessment of level of function in determining package size and composition, needs to be informed by in depth analyses of past and current relationships between level of function and package size and composition.

 The commitment of the NDIA to co-design of NDIS reforms, which is described in the 2021-22 Quarter 1 Report, needs to be supported by a shared understanding of the Scheme Actuary’s projections.
 That report contains outcomes of two co-design workshops in September 2021.
 Of the 10 outcomes reported, outcome 4 is very relevant here:

 To need to work together to better understand the issues the Scheme is facing, including financial sustainability, from all stakeholder perspectives (emphasis added)